ReCoded-Org/bootcamp-turkey-2021-april/pesudo-code/ayse.md

 Put the pot down form the heater
 Use the water!
 }
-If we don’t have a pot {
+If we don't have a pot {
 Go to the market
 Open the door of the market
 Choose a pot